nxrighthere/ValveSockets-CSharp/README.md

 `ConnectionStatus.inBytesPerSecond` current inbound data rates from recent history.

-`ConnectionStatus.sendRateBytesPerSecond` the estimated rate at which data can be sent to a peer.
+`ConnectionStatus.sendRateBytesPerSecond` estimated rate at which data can be sent to a peer.
 It could be significantly higher than `ConnectionStatus.outBytesPerSecond`, meaning the capacity of the channel is higher than the sent data.

-`ConnectionStatus.pendingUnreliable` the number of bytes pending to be sent unreliably.
+`ConnectionStatus.pendingUnreliable` number of bytes pending to be sent unreliably.
 This is data that recently requested to be sent but has not yet actually been put on the wire.

-`ConnectionStatus.pendingReliable` the number of bytes pending to be sent reliably.
+`ConnectionStatus.pendingReliable` number of bytes pending to be sent reliably.
 The reliable number also includes data that was previously placed on the wire but has now been scheduled for re-transmission.
 Thus, it's possible to observe increasing of the bytes between two checks, even if no calls were made to send reliable data between the checks.
 Data that is awaiting the Nagle delay will appear in these numbers.

-`ConnectionStatus.sentUnackedReliable` the number of bytes of reliable data that has been placed the wire, but for which not yet received an acknowledgment, and thus might have to be re-transmitted.
+`ConnectionStatus.sentUnackedReliable` number of bytes of reliable data that has been placed the wire, but for which not yet received an acknowledgment, and thus might have to be re-transmitted.

 #### NetworkingIdentity
 Contains marshalled data of networking identity.

-`NetworkingIdentity.type`
+`NetworkingIdentity.type` description of a networking identity.

 #### NetworkingMessage
 Contains marshalled data of networking message.

-`NetworkingMessage.identity`
+`NetworkingMessage.identity` identifier of a sender.

-`NetworkingMessage.userData` the user-supplied data set using `NetworkingSockets.SetConnectionUserData()` function.
+`NetworkingMessage.userData` user-supplied data set using `NetworkingSockets.SetConnectionUserData()` function.

-`NetworkingMessage.timeReceived` the local timestamp when the message was received.
+`NetworkingMessage.timeReceived` local timestamp when the message was received.

-`NetworkingMessage.messageNumber` the message number assigned by the sender.
+`NetworkingMessage.messageNumber` message number assigned by the sender.

-`NetworkingMessage.data` the payload of a message.
+`NetworkingMessage.data` payload of a message.

-`NetworkingMessage.length` the length of the payload.
+`NetworkingMessage.length` length of the payload.

-`NetworkingMessage.connection` the connection ID from which the message came from.
+`NetworkingMessage.connection` connection ID from which the message came from.

-`NetworkingMessage.channel` the channel number the message was received on.
+`NetworkingMessage.channel` channel number the message was received on.

-`NetworkingMessage.CopyTo()`
+`NetworkingMessage.CopyTo()` copies payload from the message to the destination array.

-`NetworkingMessage.Destroy()`
+`NetworkingMessage.Destroy()` destroys the message.
+Should be called only when the message obtained using `NetworkingSockets.ReceiveMessagesOnListenSocket` function.

 ### Classes
 #### NetworkingSockets